canonical/ubuntu.com/templates/kubernetes/docs/supported-versions.md

   1.5/edge:         1.5.5          2017-05-17    (3) 17MB -

-In the above output, the stable release is identified as 1.23, and so 1.22 and 1.21 are also currently supported.
+In the above output, the stable release is identified as 1.24, and so 1.23 and 1.22 are also currently supported.

 ## Professional support